Leonid Skirko: Early period

-From the age of 17 on, he took singing lessons and coaching from Maestro Hryhorij Shwedchenko, the internationally famous tenor of the Kiev Opera in the Ukraine, and later, from Professor Kazymyr Oleshkevych, a former conductor in the Kiev Opera.
-From the years of 1955 to 1969 Leonid took up his high school and university studies, and graduated with a bachelor's degree in Electrical Engineering from McMaster University in 1964.
-In his spare time, he had the rich experiences of singing opera with the McMaster Operatic Society under the direction of Lee Heppner and later, the Hamilton Opera.
+From the age of 17 on, he took singing lessons and coaching from Maestro Hryhorij Shwedchenko, the internationally famous tenor of the Kyiv Opera in Ukraine, and later, from Professor Kazymyr Oleshkevych, a former conductor in the Kyiv Opera.
+From the years of 1955 to 1969 Leonid took up his high school and university studies and graduated with a bachelor's degree in Electrical Engineering from McMaster University in 1964.
+In his spare time, he had the rich experience of singing opera with the McMaster Operatic Society under the direction of Lee Heppner and later, the Hamilton Opera.

-Leonid won several Kiwanis Music Festival Awards, and the W.J.
+Leonid won several Kiwanis Music Festival Awards and the W.J.
 Pickard Limited Scholarship.
 In 1962 he was invited as a soloist in many concerts in the Hamilton area of Ontario.
 For the McMaster University Operatic Society, he sang the role of Kezal, the marriage broker, in The Bartered Bride, Lucas in The Student Prince, Escamillo in Carmen, as well that of Mephistopheles in the opera Faust.
 Earlier he sang in Down in the Valley.
 In 1965, he performed excerpts from the part of Don Alfonso's role in Così fan tutte.
 He sang with the Canadian Opera Chorus from 1964 to 1969.
 Leonid was a member of the Opera Quartet of Hamilton.

 With the Hamilton Philharmonic Orchestra and on television, Leonid performed Il maestro di cappella in two concerts.
 He sang the bass part in Beethoven's Ninth Symphony, and with the Hamilton Opera, played Colline in La bohème, Falstaff in The Merry Wives of Windsor, and Gianni Schicchi in the opera of the same name.
 The Hamilton Spectator and The Ukrainian Weekly archives chronicle many of Leonid's early performances.
 In the sixties, Leonid was a soloist in the recording of the Easter Vespers Service with the choir of St. Volodymyr Ukrainian Orthodox Cathedral in Toronto, Ontario.

 He appeared with the Toronto Symphony Orchestra singing the roles of Count Ceprano and Brander in concert performances of Verdi's Rigoletto in 1968, and in The Damnation of Faust in 1969.
 Famous conductor Seiji Ozawa conducted these opera concerts at Massey Hall.
 Almost a decade later in 1977, Leonid returned to the Toronto Symphony for a concert under the direction of the guest conductor and grand lady of opera Sarah Caldwell, singing excerpts from Rigoletto, in the role of Sparafucile, performed at the Forum in Ontario Place.